Mark Sanford, Donald Trump Republican Challenger, Pledges To Build The Border Wall If Elected

-Mark Sanford, the former South Carolina governor and member of Congress, who is one of a few Republicans challenging Donald Trump for the party’s nomination, said in an interview Wednesday that he would commit to completing President Trump’s long-promised border wall between the U.S. and Mexico were he elected president.
+Mark Sanford, the former South Carolina governor and member of Congress who is one of a few Republicans challenging Donald Trump for the party’s nomination, said in an interview Wednesday that he would commit to completing President Trump’s long-promised border wall between the U.S. and Mexico were he elected president.

 Sanford made the comments Wednesday in an interview with The Hill.

 “I don’t disagree with the president on immigration,” Sanford said when asked about the wall.
-“That’s not a friction point.
-I mean – pull my voting record in the house – it’s a very conservative voting record.
-There was concurrence on that front.”
+“That’s not a friction point.”
+He went on to suggest that his voting record as a member of Congress would back up his conservative views on immigration.

 Sanford, however, said that Trump has not lived up to his promise on strengthening the border between the U.S. and Mexico, and said that what the president had been successful in was causing “a lot of friction” and creating “smoke and fire.”
 There hadn’t been a single new mile of border wall built under the Trump administration, Sanford said.